 SOME PROBLEMS WITH MYTHIC STRUCTURE

-This is partly because in a female-led mythic story the heroine requires an extra step: She needs to break free of the constraints of home.
-(See Thelma and Louise.)
+In a female-led mythic story the heroine requires an extra step: She needs to break free of the constraints of home.
+(See Thelma & Louise.)

 Since myth tends to rely on simple distinctions between ‘good vs evil’, nuance can be sacrificed.
 The message that ‘good doesn’t always win out’ isn’t easily conveyed by the mythic structure.

-- Whereas the heroes of myths have almost superhuman powers, heroes in anti-myths have real human weaknesses.
+- Whereas the heroes of myths have almost superhuman powers, heroes in anti-myths have real human shortcomings.
+See Northrop Frye.